secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/list-import/index.html.md

 #### If a last minute request, please open issue any way and ASK for a faster turnaround or ping OPS in `#mktgops` slack channel to discuss options.
 {:.no_toc}

-The following data cleanup is required for any list prior to sending it to the Operations team. **If your spreadsheet/data does not meet these guidelines it will returned to you to fix prior being uploaded.**
+The following data cleanup is required for any list prior to sending it to the Operations team. **If your spreadsheet/data does not meet these guidelines it will be returned to you to fix prior to being uploaded.**
-- Preferred format is .csv, but will accept an .xls, or .xlsx - provide as Google Sheet **DO NOT** upload the file directly on the issue
 - It is the responsibility of the person submitting the list to clean the list utilizing the [import cleaning template](#import-cleaning-template)
 - All fields are separated into their own column
      - Person name separated into two columns - `First Name` `Last Name`
+     - Duplicates must be reviewed and reduced
      - Address separated into individual fields (`Street`, `City`, `State/Province`, `Zip/Postal Code`, `Country`)
-     - Specify if address is for the CONTACT or the ACCOUNT
      - `Country` that **are not** `United States` or `Canada` *must* have `State` field deleted or cleared as it will create conflicts
+- Preferred format for Marketo upload is .csv, but will accept an .xls, or .xlsx.
+Provide as Google Sheet in the upload issue. **DO NOT** upload the file directly on the issue.
+Uploading files to the issue exposes ALL collected personal data to the internet and opens GitLab up to litigation
 - Record ownership will be assigned using the [Account Ownership Rules of Engagement](/handbook/business-ops/resources/#account-ownership-rules-of-engagement)
-- ADD column for `Source` and provide the source where the names came from (LinkedIn, DiscoverOrg, Event, etc) - see [Initial Source definitions](/handbook/business-ops/resources/#initial-source) if unsure
-     - DiscoverOrg is the ONLY approved & GDPR compliant source for EMEA records, all other sources will be rejected
+- In order to mark leads as `Opt-in = TRUE`, a record of the terms and conditions the leads agreed to upon having their data collected must be recorded.
+Check the `terms of service` wording is recorded in the upload issue before opting in leads to receive marketing communications.
+No ToS, no `Opt-in`.
+Period.
-- If there are any records who have opted out of contact for any reason please be sure to define that on the spreadsheet
+- If there are any records who have opted out of contact for any reason, define that on the spreadsheet by selecting `Opt-in = FALSE`

 #### Best Practices
 1. Remove inaccurate entries
-     - `Title` **remove** "self", "me", "n/a", etc
+     - `Job Title` **remove** "self", "me", "n/a", etc
      - `Phone` **remove** obvious junk numbers 0000000000, 1234567890, etc
 1. **Blank fields** are better than junk data.
 We have enrichment tools that are designed to write to blank fields.
 Also we can run reports on the blank fields to find where our data gaps are.
 1. If you do not have a CONTACT `Phone` **do not** substitute the ACCOUNT `Phone` and vice versa.
 Leave it blank.